M&A insights for 2020

 Whilst the threat of removing the relief altogether may have been removed it would be worth business owners and investors who are counting on benefiting from Entrepreneurs’ Relief to follow the March budget and check on any adjustments.
 With the Prime Minister’s recent comments (17 January 2020), there may well be changes planned.
 Please check in with Rockworth if that would be helpful as we will be keeping our ears to the ground on this topical issue.

 Whilst an increased level of clarity on Brexit is helpful and has allowed plans to be firmed up and activity to start, the likelihood of a clean break Brexit has increased.

 This will drive M&A volumes, both positively and negatively, in different sectors.
 We are already seeing an increase in interest from overseas parties needing a footprint in the UK to continue their own trading on the one hand whilst those industries most affected by the changes will have their hands full and so we are finding that operational factors are taking precedent.

-Specific sectors will see certain factors continue to grow in importance and therefore be key drivers for M&A. Our predictions include:
+Specific sectors will see certain factors continue to grow in importance and therefore be key drivers for M&A. Trends to look out for include:

-The only note of caution is that levels and complexity of Due Diligence has also increased meaning that preparation is critical for deals to succeed and vendors should be aware that it is now common-place to have not only financial and legal Due Diligence but also formal analysis (often led by external consultants) of real estate, insurance, commercial landscape, IT, HR, culture and other more niche areas.
+The complexity of due diligence has increased in recent years, meaning that preparation is critical for deals to succeed.
+Vendors should be aware that it is now common to have not only financial and legal due diligence but also formal analysis (often led by external consultants) of real estate, insurance, commercial landscape, IT, HR, culture and other more niche areas.